Skip to main content

 While their award-winning Yukon and Denali cruisetours are available on voyages departing mostly from Vancouver and Fairbanks, Alaska Up Close™ offers exclusive onboard programming, cruise activities, and one-of-a-kind shore excursions, including privileged access to Glacier Bay National Park.

 MS Eurodam is a great option for those wanting the convenience of round-trip flights from Seattle (fun fact: it was the 80th ship to enter Holland America Line's service and is one of the largest Signature Class ships built by the cruise line!).
-The 86,200 gross ton ship began sailing in 2008 and will be making voyages Alaska in 2023 and 2024.
+The 86,200 gross ton ship entered service in 2008 and is ideal for those who want a more low-key vacation.

 Norwegian Cruise Line's Norwegian Encore